-We are also offering for sale to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, Series B units (each Series B unit consisting of one pre-funded warrant to purchase one share of our common stock and Series D common warrants to purchase of our common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
-The purchase price of each Series B unit will equal the price per unit being sold to the public in this offering minus \$0.001, and the exercise price of each pre-funded warrant included in the Series B unit will be \$0.001 per share.
-This offering also relates to the shares of common stock issuable upon exercise of any pre-funded warrants contained in the Series D units sold in this offering but not the shares of fering but not the shares of common warrants.
-Each Series D common warrant contained in a Series B unit sold in this offering warrants contained in the Series B units will be exercisable one year from the date of issuance and will expire five years from the date of initial exercisability.
-For each Series B unit we sell, the number of Series A units we are offering will be decreased on a one-for-one basis.
-The Series A units and the Series B units will not be issued or certificated.
-The shares of common stock or pre-funded warrants, as the case may be, and the common warrants contaile ogether in this offering but the securities contained in the Series B units or Series B units will be excresible up evertained with the offering, but the securities contained in the Series B units or Series B units will be exercised by purchased to getter in this offering but the securities contained in the Seri
+We are also offering for sale to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, or to those purchasers that elect to purchase such securities in their sole discretion,, the opportunity to purchase, if the purchaser so chooses, Series D units (each Series D unit consisting of one pre-funded warrant to purchase one share of our common stock and Series E common warrants to purchase one share of our common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
+The purchase price of each Series D unit will equal the price per Series C unit being sold to the public in this offering minus \$0.001, and the exercise price of each pre-funded warrant included in the Series D unit will be \$0.001 per share.
+This offering also relates to the shares of common stock issuable upon exercise of any pre-funded warrants contained in the Series D units sold in this offering but not the shares underlying the Series E common warrants in the Series D units.
+Each Series E common warrant contained in a Series D unit has an exercise price of \$ per share.
+The Series E common warrants contained in the Series D units will be exercisable the earlier of one year from the date of issuance and the date of approval of increase in authorized shares and will expire five years from the date of initial exercisability.
+For each Series D unit we sell, the number of Series C units we are offering will be decreased on a one-for-one basis.
+The Series C units and the Series D units will not be issued or certificated.
+The shares of common stock or pre-funded warrants, as the case may be, and the Series E common warrants can only be purchased together in thi

 When offered in the United States, this offering is being made only to investors which qualify as "institutional investors" under the securities laws and regulations of their state of domicile.
 Our common stock is quoted on the OTCQB under the symbol "DCTH."
-The last reported sale price of our common stock on January 31, 2018 was \$0.0318 per share.
+The last reported sale price of our common stock on March 20, 2018 was \$0.0119 per share.
 There is no established public trading market for the warrants or pre-funded warrants and we do not expect a market to develop.
-In addition, we do not intend to apply for listing of the warrants pre-funded warrants on any national securities exchange or other trading system.
+In addition, we do not intend to apply for listing of the warrants or pre-funded warrants on any national securities exchange or other trading system.

 Investing in our securities involves risks, including those described in the "Risk Factors" section beginning on page 10 of this prospectus.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.

-Per Per Series A Series B Unit(1) Unit(1) Total Price to the public \$ 0.02 \$ 0.019 \$5,000,000 Placement Agent Fees(2) \$0.0014 \$0.0014 \$ 350,000 Proceeds, before expenses, to us(2) \$0.0186 \$0.0186 \$4,650,000
+Series C Unit Series D Unit Total

+Price to the public \$ \$ \$

+Placement Agent Fees(1) \$ \$ \$

+Proceeds, before expenses, to us(2) \$ \$ \$